 Demanding trails with a few challenges

 Rapid descents and climbs, which place some demands on the condition, await you all around the Feldberg in Titisee-Neustadt with a total length of 8,1 kilometers.
-The lowest point here is at 855 meters and the highest point at 1030 meters.
-Immediately after the start a steep ascent begins and after about 4 kilometers there is another steep and steady climb up the mountain.
+The lowest point here is 855 meters and the highest point is 1030 meters.
+Immediately after the start there is a steep ascent and after about 4 kilometers it goes steeply and steadily up the mountain again.

 In the Zeller Bergland, the Fröhnd-Gresgener Höhenloipe with a total length of 22.8 kilometers is a real challenge for all physically strong runners.
 The first 4,5 kilometer ascent leads from the lowest point at 715 meters to the highest point at 955 meters.
 The route on the way is partly wavy and hilly.
 You mostly run through wooded areas and in clear places wonderful views over the snow-covered landscape reward all efforts.